crashdemons/BLAKE-wasm/README.md

 BLAKE
 =====

-Reference implementation of the SHA-3 finalist BLAKE, a family of cryptographic hash functions composed of 4 instances:
+Webassembly(WASM) / Reference implementation of the SHA-3 finalist BLAKE, a family of cryptographic hash functions composed of 4 instances:
 * BLAKE-224
 * BLAKE-256